zammad/zammad-user-documentation/extras/two-factor-authentication.rst

 Trying Another Method
 ^^^^^^^^^^^^^^^^^^^^^

-In case you are having issued during sign-in with your preferred two-factor authentication method, you can switch to another one, provided you have set it up previously.
+In case you are having issues during sign-in with your preferred two-factor authentication method, you can switch to another one, provided you have set it up previously.